spcoughlin/Robotics-Alerts/README.md

 .website - links the team website

+.addevent month day year "event" - adds the event to the calendar on the specifies date

+.calendar - shows the calendar

+.clear_calendar - Clears the calendar.
+Can only be executed by members with admin perms

-enter key - configure the channel the bot will send updates in
+enter config key - configure the channel the bot will send updates in